-The original North Somerset Landscape Character Assessment (December 2005) was prepared by Land Use Consultants on behalf of North Somerset Council, with specialist expertise on the historic environment provided by Richard McDonnell.
+Land Use Consultants has prepared this report on behalf of North Somerset Council, with specialist expertise on the historic environment provided by Richard McDonnell.
 LUC's team consisted of Kate Ahern, Jane Wilson, Michael Henderson and Emma Ogden (authors) and Cressida Jones (GIS and graphics).

-The original study had been steered by officers from North Somerset Council; Rachel Lewis, Kay Crowe, Gareth Withers, Kevin Carlton and Allan Davies with further advice and information on the archaeology of the area provided by Vince Russett.
+The study has been steered by officers from North Somerset Council; Rachel Lewis, Kay Crowe, Gareth Withers, Kevin Carlton and Allan Davies with further advice and information on the archaeology of the area provided by Vince Russett.